 Ride AlongExperience what it’s like to be part of our duty crew.

-Want to see what it feels like to hear the tones go off at the station?
+Want to see what it feels like to hear the tones go off and respond to a call?

 Join us for a ride-along and you’ll know what it’s like to jump into an ambulance and drive “lights and sirens” to a call.
 And to make a real difference in someone’s day.

 You can experience all of this and more when you sign up to be an Observer on our crew.
-Approval to ride as an observer must be obtained at least 24 hours in advance.
+Currently, observer shifts are being scheduled for 8 a.m. to 4 p.m.
 There are some rules you’ll have to follow for protection and discretion, and we’ve included those below.
 We’re looking forward to seeing you!